-Currently, Tencent Cloud TDMQ for RocketMQ supports clients in migrating the entire cluster without interrupting business.
-It provides visual insights into the progress of migration tasks at different stages through the console.
-And it supports pausing and rolling back tasks.
+Tencent Cloud TDMQ for RocketMQ supports migrating entire clusters without interrupting business operations.
+Throughout the various stages of migration, customers can visually monitor the progress of migration tasks in the console, with support for pausing and rolling back tasks.

-This task guides you through the seamless migration of an open-source RocketMQ cluster to Tencent Cloud TDMQ for RocketMQ.
+This guide walks you through seamless migration of an open-source RocketMQ cluster to Tencent Cloud TDMQ for RocketMQ.

 Prerequisites